SummaryRead the full fact sheet

-- Reducing your reliance on cars by using active transport or public transport will reduce greenhouse gas emissions and improve air quality, which will help to reduce rates of lung cancer and other lung conditions (including asthma), heart disease and stroke.
+- Reducing your reliance on cars by using active transport or public transport will reduce greenhouse gas emissions and improve air quality, helping to reduce rates of lung cancer and other lung conditions (including asthma), heart disease and stroke.

 - Eating a diet rich in plant-based foods, including fruits, vegetables, nuts, seeds and whole grains, and with fewer animal-based foods is good for your health and the environment.

-- As part of a well-balanced, regular diet and a healthy, active lifestyle, eating the recommended amount of fruit and vegetables for men and women every day can help you reduce obesity and maintain a healthy weight, lower your cholesterol and lower your blood pressure.
+- As part of a well-balanced, regular diet and a healthy, active lifestyle, eating the recommended amount of fruit and vegetables for and every day can help you reduce obesity and maintain a healthy weight, lower your cholesterol and lower your blood pressure.

 - Reducing your consumption of high kilojoule processed foods will help to reduce excess energy consumption and reduce the environmental impacts associated with these foods.
 Processed foods are generally high in saturated fat, added sugars or salt, take more energy to produce and are usually packaged, which contributes to landfill waste.

 - Drinking tap water.
 Victoria has some of the world’s best drinking water.
 Drinking tap water over bottled water or sugary drinks is better for your health and the environment, and it’s a lot cheaper too.

-- Cooling and heating your home efficiently will help you remain comfortable all year round, and save on energy.
+- Cooling and will help you remain comfortable all year round, and save on energy.

 These benefits are not only important for the health of our communities, but also help to reduce demands on the health system.